Communicating digital exam details to your students

 Time management

 Plan and track your time carefully to ensure you submit your exam on time as there are no end of exam warning announcements.
-(For Quizzes there is a timer and for Cadmus assignments, the subject coordinator can choose to have a timer).
+(For LMS Quizzes there may be a timer and for Cadmus assignments, the subject coordinator can choose to have a timer).

 Subject coordinator availability